What’s the Difference Between DO and MD?

 - “‘Osteopaths’ are the same thing as ‘osteopathic physicians.'”

-To hear the refutations of these common myths, listen to the podcast with the player below, or check out the show notes for that episode.
+To hear the refutations of these common myths, check out this episode.

 My Story: Why I Chose MD over DO